Centre for Health Systems and Safety Research

 Diagnostic testing (laboratory medicine, anatomic pathology and medical imaging) underpin much of our health care system, generating information that is crucial to the prevention, diagnosis, prognosis, stratification of risk and treatment of disease.
 Whilst diagnostic testing may account for a small (less than 5%) proportion of most hospital budgets, it is considered to have a huge influence on medical decision-making.
 Diagnostic informatics relates to the gathering, integrating, interpreting and communicating of data and information, an integral part of the diagnostic process and crucial to the quality and safety of patient care.
 The diagnostic informatics research team is involved in major areas of research across the diagnostic analytical process.
 This ranges from research about the clinical choice of diagnostic request, the quality and efficiency of the analytical process, right through to the interpretation and follow-up of test results and their impact on patient care outcomes.
 Read more

-Medication safety and eHealth
+Medication safety and electronic decision support

 Medication error and inappropriate medication therapy are two of the oldest, most costly and least tractable safety problems which health systems face.
 Information technology has the potential to make medication management safer and more effective.
 With that expectation, health systems worldwide are making vast investments in information technology.
 Our research is investigating the ways in which information technology can reduce medication errors and support improved medication therapy decisions and outcomes in hospital and residential aged care facilities.
 Read more

-Aged Care Evaluation and Research (ACER) Team
+Aged Care Evaluation and Research (ACER)

 Delivering care and services to ageing populations is a significant challenge internationally.
 Communities and health systems are seeking effective ways to plan and manage the health and support services required to enable citizens to actively engage in society and maintain a high quality of life.
 Information and communication technologies (ICT) can help meet these challenges by offering direct assistance (e.g. telehealth) which promote individuals’ engagement and social connection and, through large-scale electronic health record systems, which can enhance the integration and coordination of care across health care sectors.
 As aged care organisations embrace technology and electronic health record systems, our research is focusing on unlocking these valuable data and linking across health datasets in order to answer important questions about care trajectories and outcomes.
 Further, our work is focussed on how information technology in this sector can be used to monitor social participation and quality of life as important outcome indicators of community and aged care services, and to be able to assist in monitoring major policy initiatives such as consumer-directed care.
 Read more